mootools/mootools-core/Docs/Core/Core.md

 ### Arguments:

 1. fn   - (function) The function to execute.
 2. bind - (object, optional: defaults to the function passed in) The object to use as 'this' in the function.
-For more information see <Function.bind>.
+For more information see [Function.bind](/Native/#Function:bind).
 3. args - (mixed, optional) Single item or array of items as arguments to be passed to the function.

 ### Returns: